LeeYiXuan21/ID_ASG1/README.md

 Features
 In this section, you should go over the different parts of your project, and describe each in a sentence or so.
 Showcase photos, audio and/or video clips from the band's catalogue.
-● Publicise the band's upcoming shows and/or availability to perform at events such as weddings and corporate parties.
+● Publicise the band's upcoming shows
 ● Provide links to external resources, such as the band's social media profiles (can point anywhere at all)